 All decisions in NATO are taken by consensus, which means that a decision can only be taken if every single Ally accepts it.

 Equally, the decision for any country to take part in NATO-led operations falls to that country alone, according to its own legal procedures.
 No member of the Alliance can decide on the deployment of any other Ally's forces.

-Fact: For more than two decades, NATO has consistently worked to build a cooperative relationship with Russia.
+Fact: For more than three decades, NATO has consistently worked to build a cooperative relationship with Russia.

 NATO began reaching out, offering dialogue in place of confrontation, at the London NATO Summit of July 1990 (declaration here).
-In the following years, the Alliance promoted dialogue and cooperation by creating the Partnership for Peace (PfP) and the Euro-Atlantic Partnership Council (EAPC), open to the whole of Europe, including Russia (PfP founding documents here and here).
+In the following years, the Alliance promoted dialogue and cooperation by creating the Partnership for Peace (PfP) and the Euro-Atlantic Partnership Council (EAPC), open to the whole of Europe, including Russia.

 In 1997, NATO and Russia signed the Founding Act on Mutual Relations, Cooperation and Security, creating the NATO Russia Permanent Joint Council.
-In 2002, this was upgraded, creating the NATO-Russia Council (NRC) (The Founding Act can be read here, the Rome Declaration which established the NRC here, the Lisbon NRC Summit Declaration here.)
+In 2002, this was upgraded, creating the NATO-Russia Council (NRC) (The Founding Act can be read here)

 We set out to build a good relationship with Russia.
 We worked together on issues ranging from counter-narcotics and counter-terrorism to submarine rescue and civil emergency planning.